UnbelievableLion/LinuxSound/MIDI/Alsa/Introduction.md

 ##  Introduction

-ALSA suplies a sequencer that can receive MIDI events and play them according to the timing information in the events.
-The clients taht can send such events are file readers such as `aplaymidi`or other sequencers.
+ALSA suplies a sequencer that can receive MIDI events from one set of clients and play them according to the timing information in the events to other clients.
+The clients
+that can send such events are file readers such as `aplaymidi`or other sequencers.
 Clients can also read events as they should be played.
-Possible clients include splitters, routers or soft synthesizers such as Timidity.
+Possible consuming clients include splitters, routers or soft synthesizers such as Timidity.

-Timidity can be run as ALSA sequencer client.
+Timidity can be run as ALSA sequencer client which will consume MIDI events and synthesize them.
 From [The TiMidity Howto - Using TiMidity as the ALSA sequencer client](http://linux-audio.com/TiMidity-howto.html)

 ```